phenotypic/WiFiCrackPy/README.md

 pip3 install -r ~/WiFiCrackPy/requirements.txt
 ```

-Run from same directory with:
+Run from the same directory with:
 ```
 python3 WiFiCrackPy.py
 ```